sam-caldwell/life/docs/physics.md

 - Decay:
   - `Z` decays periodically into two `Y` children (mass split).
 Capacity enforced; if mass < 2, `Z` converts to `Y` without splitting.
+- Recycling:
+  - Mass that cannot be instantiated due to capacity or clamps, and energy dissipated by inelastic impacts/boundary bounces, accumulates in hidden pools.
+When the mass pool reaches 100 or the energy pool reaches 200 (arbitrary units), the world injects a new random `Z` particle using available mass and a velocity derived from the energy pool.

 ## Tunables
 - Command line: